Chocolate Mini Egg Sponge Cake

 While I celebrate Easter for it’s true Christian meaning, see Important StuffI’ve never found being a Christian to be boring.

 We certainly have lots of fun in our home and making these Chocolate Mini Egg Brownies, really is good fun!
-I had specific instructions from one daughter to make them larger than the Chocolate Fudge Brownie Bites and also to bake them with whole, Smarties mini eggs, hidden inside.
+And, I had specific instructions from one daughter to make them larger than the Chocolate Fudge Brownie Bites and also to bake them with whole, Smarties mini eggs, hidden inside.

 Each Chocolate Mini Egg Brownie is drizzled in white chocolate before topping with more Smarties mini eggs.
 Easter is most definitely not the time in our house, for chocolate restriction!